Senior School Rules & Regulations

 - Event Relocation.
 The Organiser has the right to change the location of the event due to unforeseen circumstances.

 - Withdrawal of a team or players.
-If a team or a player has to withdraw after the closing date the entry fee is non refundable and could result in a fixed penalty (currently £30-£80).
+If a team or a player has to withdraw after the closing date and before the draw is made the entry fee will non refundable and could result in a fixed penalty (currently £100-£200).
 Please co-ordinate with your Section Manager to mitigate fines as early as possible.
+Teams that withdraw after the draw has been published will be fined (currently £500-£1,000) and the school will be banned from entering the next SUPA event.

 - Behaviour.
-The Schools Manager or players representative is responsible for the behaviour of their team/teams or player/players.
+The Schools Manager or players representative is responsible for the behaviour of their team/teams or player/players, swearing in the arena or on the pitch will not be tolerated.

 - Players or parents who approach any SUPA Steward with a protest or objection will be referred to their Schools Manager.
 No photographic evidence will be accepted in support of a complaint, protest or objection.